Role guides

 Automation for Owners, Operators, and Service Teams

-Owners, operators, and service teams usually feel the same pain first: recurring follow-up, coordination, and admin handled by hand across inboxes, calendars, spreadsheets, and line-of-business tools.
+Start with the role that owns the follow-up, coordination, and admin work that keeps slipping across inboxes, calendars, spreadsheets, and line-of-business tools.

 Owner-led teams 4 workflows